-This atlas is designed for providers of VIA or HPV testing, especially in a setting where the screen-positive women are immediately evaluated for treatment with either cryotherapy or thermal ablation (the screen-and-treat approach).
+This atlas is designed as a learning resource for providers of VIA or HPV testing, especially in a setting practising either ‘screen and treat’ or ‘screen, triage and treat’ approach.
 The contents of the atlas are organized into three sections.

-- Section 1 describes the principles of VIA, the consumables and equipment needed, the technique of VIA as a screening test or a test to triage HPV-positive women, documentation of the findings, and interpretation of the findings.
+- Section 1 describes the principles of VIA, the consumables and equipment needed, the technique of VIA as a screening test or a test to triaging HPV-positive women, documentation of the findings, and interpretation of the findings.
 This section also deals with how to manage the women with a positive VIA test and how to assess the cervix to determine eligibility for treatment by an ablative technique.
-Although visual inspection after application of Lugolís iodine (VILI) is not a well-recognized screening test, Lugolís iodine is often applied to the cervix to delineate a lesion before treatment.
-Hence, the changes observed after application of Lugolís iodine and how to interpret them are also described in this section.
+Although visual inspection after application of Lugol’s iodine (VILI) is not a well-recognized screening test, Lugol’s iodine is often applied to the cervix to delineate a lesion before treatment.
+Hence, the changes observed after application of Lugol’s iodine and how to interpret them are also described in this section.
+Thermal ablation and cryotherapy are the most commonly practised ablative methods to treat cervical precancers and are described in this section.

 - Section 3 (Quiz) is a self-learning module on image recognition.
 Readers will be provided with a randomly selected set of images and will have to interpret them and submit responses.
 The results will be provided immediately, for readers to perform self-assessment.